7 Female Rap Pioneers You Need to Hear

 THE TOP 3 COLLABORATIONS

-Some of the most memorable videos by female rappers included more than one of them.
+Some of the most memorable videos by female rappers included a gathering of hip-hop stars.

 Queen Latifah and MC Lyte

-This clip is a classic, boosting two careers at once.
+This clip is a classic, double the fun with two deft rappers.

 Queen Latifah, Yo-Yo, TLC, MC Lyte, Nefertiti, Salt-N-Pepa, Patra, Meshell Ndegeocello